ConvoStack/playground/README.md

 Run the following steps in your terminal to get started!

+P.S.
+You can copy/paste the instructions below directly into your terminal to get the demo up and running in seconds!

 ```bash
 # Clone the getting started repo
 git clone https://github.com/ConvoStack/getting-started convostack-getting-started